HMS-Core/hms-codelabs/README.md

 Codelabs provide a technical expert guidance, tutorial and hands-on coding experience.
 Here you can learn about HUAWEI's latest cutting-edge technologies, and share knowledge and insights with HUAWEI technical experts & developer across the country to explore the unique charm of the code.

 This repositories is a collection of sample code used in HMS Codelab.
-For more information, click https://developer.huawei.com/consumer/en/community/codelabs
+For detailed steps, please refer to [HUAWEI Codelabs](https://developer.huawei.com/consumer/en/community/codelabs)

 - [Account Kit](https://github.com/HMS-Core/hms-codelab/tree/master/Account%20Kit)
 - [Ads Kit (Banner Ads)](https://github.com/HMS-Core/hms-codelab/tree/master/Ads%20Kit%20(Banner%20Ads))